 Decline in denim?!
 Many years ago, I shared what I thought to be a brilliant entrepreneurial idea with a multi-millionaire, a used clothing dealer called Jim Johnson, based in Brownsville, Texas.
 Jim always had a toothpick in his mouth.
 I explained my idea to this extremely successful man, and he was skeptical but pondered a bit and then replied to me in a strong Texan drawl: "Ah shit Mark, anything's good if ya do it good."

 Denim is fine.
 There is no decline.
 Here at American Rag Cie we're experiencing robust sales of denim and denim-related products.
 Anyone that isn't "doing it good" is in decline.
-Denim is a white canvas that depends on the artist is painting on it.
+Denim is a white canvas that depends on the artist who is painting on it.
 Paint beautifully.
 "DO IT GOOD!"
 F**k decline.

 P.S.
 I just checked our denim sales, both men's and women's.
 We are single digit “up” in both categories.
 We have experienced ZERO decline in 2019.
 I don't buy into self-fulfilling prophecies.